ThomasRules2000/Advent-of-Code-2023/README.md

-# Advent of Code Template
+# Advent of Code 2023
-A Haskell Advent of Code template because I finally decided to not write everything in GHCi
+My solutions for Advent of Code 2023 `https://adventofcode.com/`